What is Enterprise Application Integration (EAI)?

 Overcoming Enterprise Application Integration Challenges

 While there are certainly many reasons for enterprises to leverage enterprise application integration, it’s also critical to be aware of the potential issues that may arise.
 With so many business processes coming and going within an enterprise, it is very easy to become overwhelmed by the sheer number of tools to manage.
-IT departments must be cognizant of this and ensure that they have a firm understanding of their environment in order to manage the successful implementation of the various applications.
+IT departments must be cognizant of this and ensure that they have a firm understanding of their environment to manage the successful implementation of the various applications.

 Disadvantages of Enterprise Architecture Integration

-Some weaknesses in an EAI strategy include:
+Some weaknesses in an EAI systems include:

 ► Complex architecture